 During the August 3, 1947 Aviation Day parade over Tushino Airport, Moscow, three four-engined aircraft which were obviously B-29s appeared during a low-altitude flyover.
 It was at first thought that these three aircraft might have been the same 3 intact B-29s known to have been in Soviet hands, but a FOURTH aircraft appeared which was obviously a transport conversion of the B-29, leaving no doubt that the earlier report of B-29 manufacture in the Soviet Union was completely accurate.
 The transport version was designated Tu-70, but it was only revealed later that the designation of the bomber was Tu-4.

 During the Great Patriotic War, Josef Stalin had allocated the highest priority to the development of a strategic bombing capability, and the presentation to the Soviet Union of three intact B-29s was extremely fortuitous, since the Soviet aircraft industry could now overcome the immense technological problems involved in the development of a strategic bomber in a fraction of the time it would have taken to develop an indigenous design from scratch.
 In May of 1945, Stalin ordered that the Soviet Union develop a copy of the B-29 for immediate manufacture.
 The design bureau of Andrie N. Tupolev was given responsibility for the airframe, while the engine bureau headed by Arkadii B. Shvetsov was assigned the responsibility of copying the Wright R-3350 Duplex Cyclone engine.
 The Soviet version of the B-29 was assigned the designation Tu-4.
-The Shvetsov version of the Wright Duplex Cyclone was known as the ASh-73TK.
+The Shvetsov Shvetsov ASh-73TK used to power the Tu-4 was actually a reverse-engineered version of the Wright R-1820 Cyclone, not the R-3350 Duplex Cyclone.

 Two of the USAAF B-29s were disassembled for detailed evaluation, with the third being kept intact for flight testing.
 The go-ahead for the program was given before the end of 1944, and the Tu-4 project was well under way by the first quarter of 1945.
 A factory on the Volga was given the task of building 20 test and evaluation aircraft, and two factories behind the Urals were given the responsibility for full-scale production.